razvannicolae/muscle-metrics/README.md

    - Save the sEMG data from serial outputs as text files using PuTTy in the `semg` directory

 3. **Install OpenPose**
-   - Follow the installation instructions from the [OpenPose repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
-   - Move all of the openpose files into the same root directory as the repository
+   - Run the `setup.ps1` file to install openPose and initialize repository as needed
    - Run the openpose script to save the output JSON files in the 'pose' directory
       ```
      python openpose_script.py